About Access and Choice

 The number of services, sessions and people seen are captured in monthly reporting.

-We aim to publish new data about the Access and Choice programme by 30th of each month.
+We aim to publish new data about the Access and Choice programme by every quarter.
 Each report includes data for the period three months before.
 The lag allows for provider reporting and Te Whatu Ora review.

 The reporting process for these services is still under development and Te Whatu Ora is actively engaged in reviewing and improving the reporting process and data quality.
 As a consequence the data can change over time as late submissions are incorporated and corrections are made.